 Back to Research

-Evaluating applications of AI for siting and permitting energy projects
+Evaluating applications of AI for energy permitting

-Contributed by Hannes Boehning
+Contributed by Mike Argosh

 For the people out there in the trenches, pulling together immense permitting packages, coordinating with agencies, and running through walls to actually get projects built, diagrams like the one below probably feel a bit ridiculous.